cortes-d/game-of-life/README.md

 <!-- ![Recording](doc/recording.gif) -->

 ## About
-Simple implementation of the Conway's game of life.
+Simple implementation of the Conway's Game of Life.

 ## Use
 `echo "sssssdddddxddddddd" | ./a.out <height> <width> <iterations> [<refresh-time>]`